o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 O3DE's functionality is exposed to Script Canvas and Lua by the behavior context.
 The behavior context reflects runtime code and makes it accessible to scripts by providing bindings to C++ classes, methods, properties, constants, and enums.
 The behavior context also provides bindings for O3DE's EBus so you can dispatch and handle events through Script Canvas and Lua.

 Functionality for both Script Canvas and Lua is added to entities through components.
 You can have multiple script components and mix and match between Lua and Script Canvas within your entities.
 This approach enables you to create small, manageable modules of logic and behavior that can be reused throughout your projects.

+## Available Release Runtimes

+O3DE offers both client (or single-user) application and dedicated runtime support.
+Your project can produce either (or both) as part of a build, allowing you to easily share code and assets where it makes sense.

+### The Client ("Launcher")

+The **Client**, also called the **Launcher**, is the bootstrap application that loads and runs your project.
+This application is based on the core O3DE libraries and is responsible for loading your project and Gems.
+The client runtime provides enough functionality to handle bootstrapping the rest of the systems, handing application lifecycle and some core systems like input and crash handling.

+The Client is the binary application that would be shipped to customers or end users to run.

+### Dedicated Server Runtime

+The *dedicated server runtime* is meant to be run in an environment where it provides a shared session to many clients.
+Dedicated runtimes don't have rendering or audio capabilities enabled, but loads simulations and provides synchronization between them.
+The most common example of a dedicated runtime is a multiplayer game server.